hecrj/techne/README.md

 - Latest protocol version (`2025-06-18`)

 ## Server
-List any Rust functions you want to expose as tools, then create a `Server` and run it with your desired transport:
+Create a `Server`, choose your desired transport, list your tools, and run:

 ```rust
 use techne::Server;